Taking Time for Strategic Thinking is One of the Keys to Leadership Success

-The Executives I work with often struggle with taking the time to do the Strategic Thinking they need to do.
-I usually suggest that they calendar the time on a regular basis so they make sure it happens.
+The Executives we work with in Executive Coaching often struggle with taking the time to do the Strategic Thinking they need to do to create the success they want to create.
+To combat this, I usually suggest that they calendar this time on a regular basis, so that they make sure it happens.

-Having a Strategic Thinking appointment seems to help many Executives ensure they take the time to look at the big picture; look at the competition, look at the market climate, work to create new products and services, anticipate operational or people problems, and be proactive.
+Having a Strategic Thinking appointment seems to help many Executives ensure they take the time to look at the big picture, look at their competition, stay abreast of the market climate, work to create new products and services, anticipate operational or people problems, and be proactive.

-Sometimes, even if the time is scheduled, my Executive clients will let other priorities get in the way of keeping their Strategic Thinking appointment with themselves.
+Sometimes, even if the time is scheduled, Executives will let other priorities get in the way of keeping their thinking appointment with themselves.

-The day to day demands of the organization are a powerful pull away from spending time in Strategic Thinking, but I believe that they often don’t keep their Strategic Thinking appointment because they don’t know what to do during that time.
+The day to day urgent demands of the organization are a powerful pull away from spending time in Strategic Thinking, but I believe another reason that Executives don’t keep their Strategic Thinking appointment with themselves is that they haven’t planned what to do during that time.

 I believe creating a structure for Strategic Thinking time can help Executives fulfill this intention.

-Here are 8 Tips for Structuring Your Strategic Thinking appointment:
+8 Tips for Structuring Your Strategic Thinking Appointment

 - Start with a question in mind.

-- Start with an outcome or product in mind: a flowchart, a workflow, a PowerPoint presentation, a bubble diagram, a Venn diagram, a list of pros and cons, a list of strategies, a list of ideas, a landscape of the competition, a list of new ideas, etc. We could brainstorm what other products could be.
+- Begin with an outcome or product in mind: a flowchart, a workflow, a PowerPoint presentation, a bubble diagram, a Venn diagram, a list of pros and cons, a list of strategies, a list of ideas, a landscape of the competition, a list of new ideas, etc.

 - Start with a problem statement.

-- Do a timed written data dump.
-Write for 5, 10, or 15 minutes, then go back and analyze it or organize it.
+- Do a timed written data dump on a strategic topic, for example: How to Beat the Competition, How to Differentiate Ourselves, New Products or Services, Hiring the Best, Retaining the Best.
+Write for 5, 10, or 15 minutes, then go back and analyze it, Mindmap it, flowchart it, or organize it.

 - Work on synthesizing two approaches or ideas.